Cecilio Báez: Political biography

-He participated in the creation of the Democratic Centre (later Liberal Party) on July 10, 1887.
-Cecilio Báez, as well as President of the Republic, was Advocate, Senator, President of the Superior Court of Justice and Minister of Foreign Affairs, Professor and during the government of Félix Paiva, 1937 and in 1938 was one of the signatories of the Treaty Peace with Bolivia, after completion of the Chaco War.
+He participated in the creation of the Democratic Centre (later Liberal Party) on July 10, 1887, which meant he was exiled in 1891 when members of the party attempted a coup d'etat; he was able to return to Paraguay in 1892.
+As well as President of the Republic, Báez worked as a lawyer, Senator, President of the Superior Court of Justice and Minister of Foreign Affairs, a professor and, during the government of Félix Paiva, one of the signatories of the Peace Treaty with Bolivia, after the end of the Chaco War.

-Served as chancellor with the presidents Juan B. Gaona in 1904, Benigno Ferreira in 1906 and Albino Jara in 1911.
-In Mexico, took delegations in 1903 and Great Britain and France in 1919.
-It was stressed as a spokesman of International Law at meetings held in Mexico, Chile and Cuba.
-In Mexico (1902) was an important action to defend the thesis of binding arbitration.
-He was also president of the International Commission of Jurists Congress Montevideo, in 1914.
+He served as chancellor for the presidents Juan B. Gaona in 1904, Benigno Ferreira in 1906 and Albino Jara in 1911.
+In Mexico, he headed a delegation in 1903, and in Great Britain and France in 1919.
+He attended meetings held in Mexico, Chile and Cuba as a spokesman of international law.
+In Mexico (1902) he successfully defended the thesis of binding arbitration.
+He was also the president of the Congress of the International Commission of Jurists in Montevideo in 1914.